bbauska/ibm-intermediate-web-dev/README.md

 offers shared bundles between them.
 Additional distinct bundle for each portion can be loaded.
 Webpack 5 converts static assets into build bundles and generates them for development and consistency.
-It is simple to cache assets as Webpack 5 allows each file\'s assets to have their own version.
+It is simple to cache assets as Webpack 5 allows each file&apos;s assets to have their own version.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->